-Having written guides describing how to use the Low Voltage Labs traffic lights with the Raspberry Pi for Python (read Python article), Swift (read Swift article), Node.js (read Node.js article), Node RED (read Node RED article), Java (read Java article), Bash scripting (read Bash article) and Go (read Go article), I figured it must be time to take a look at how to access the GPIO pins from the C programming language.
+Having written guides describing how to use the Low Voltage Labs traffic lights with the Raspberry Pi for Python (read Python article), Swift (read Swift article), Node.js (read Node.js article), Node RED (read Node RED article), Java (read Java article), Bash scripting (read Bash article), Go (read Go article) and Arduino, I figured it must be time to take a look at how to access the GPIO pins from the C programming language.

 To make this a standalone guide, there will be some re-use of content from the prior articles here.

 - A Raspberry Pi (I’ll use the Pi 3 Model B here, but any model with GPIO pins will work — if you want to use the Pi Zero you’ll need to solder some headers onto it).
 I’m going to assume you have a Pi 2 or 3 with 40 pins

 - A power supply for your Pi (Raspberry Pi 4 requires a different USB C power supply)

 - Some sort of case is probably a good idea to protect the Pi (but you’ll need to leave the lid off to expose the GPIO pins to connect your lights to)

 - A Micro SD card to install your operating system on (or get one with the OS pre-installed).
 If you want to install the operating system yourself, you’ll need a Mac, PC, Linux machine with an SD card reader

 - A set of traffic lights from Low Voltage Labs (the two pack is good value)

 - Any USB keyboard to type on the Pi, you might want a mouse too